MalachyCode/alx-pre_course/README.md

 My first readme
-the following projects are my first projects on the git space. thye'll be followed by more
+the following projects are my first projects on the git space. they'll be followed by more